puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

 - Windows 10 with the following minimum system requirements:
   - Windows 10, version 1903 with the latest cumulative updates ([KB4503293](https://support.microsoft.com/en-us/help/4503293) or higher) and security update [KB4501375](https://support.microsoft.com/en-us/help/4501375) or higher
   - Windows 10, version 1809 with latest cumulative update ([KB4509479](https://support.microsoft.com/en-us/help/4509479) or higher)
-- Microsoft Edge version 77 and later
+- Microsoft Edge version 77 or later

 ### What is Internet Explorer mode?